point85/OEE-Designer/README.md

 ![Operator Web Availability](https://github.com/point85/OEE-Designer/blob/master/docs/operator-web-availability.png)

 ## Operator Applications
 The Operator iOS and Android mobile applications allow a user to enter availability, performance, production, material change and job events.
 The events can be recorded in chronological order as they happened or in summary form over a period of time by duration of event.
-On Google Play Store and Apple App Store, search for "Point85".
+On Google Play Store and Apple App Store, search for "OEE" and "Point85".

 For example, the screen for entering summarized availability is:
 ![Operator Mobile Availability](https://github.com/point85/OEE-Designer/blob/master/docs/AvailabilityPage.png)